 Welcome to Year 2

 Please could I ask that PE kits are sent into school on a Monday and remain in school all week.
 It is really important that children have both indoor and outdoor kits in school.
 With the cold weather, please could you ensure that children have a warm jumper or zip top.
-However this cannot have a hood attached.
-Unfortunately children without PE kits will be unable to complete the PE sessions.
+However, this cannot have a hood attached.

 PE - PE kits should be in school from Monday.
-Normal PE days are Tuesday.
+Normal PE day is Thursday.

 Year 2 Homework

 Children will be expected to complete:

 - Continue to learn this terms Key Instant Recall Facts

 - Read to an adult at least three times a week.